rjones-lf/iroha/docs/source/guides/libraries/swift_ios.rst

 Objectives
 ^^^^^^^^^^

-In this guide, you learn about some of the common challenges facing Hyperledger/Iroha framework installation, setup, and deployment on the local machine for development (both for simulator/device).
-When you finish this course, you will gain the following knowledge:
+In this guide, you will learn:

--	How to build Iroha for your local machine (macOS)
--	How to start Iroha node using Docker (macOS)
 -	How to build client library for iOS
 -	How to configure test application
 -	How to interact with Iroha blockchain from the mobile device